nightscout/cgm-remote-monitor/README.md

   Some plugins support additional configuration using extra environment variables.
 These are prefixed with the name of the plugin and a `_`.
 For example setting `MYPLUGIN_EXAMPLE_VALUE=1234` would make `extendedSettings.exampleValue` available to the `MYPLUGIN` plugin.

   Plugins only have access to their own extended settings, all the extended settings of client plugins will be sent to the browser.

+  * `DEVICESTATUS_ADVANCED` (`true`) - Defaults to true.
+Users who only have a single device uploading data to Nightscout can set this to false to reduce the data use of the site.

 #### Pushover
   In addition to the normal web based alarms, there is also support for [Pushover](https://pushover.net/) based alarms and notifications.